Jan 15, 2024 | Native Hope

 January is Human Trafficking Awareness Month, created to raise awareness of sex slavery and human trafficking worldwide.
 Trafficking is a critical problem that all of us at Native Hope are passionate about addressing.
 We are devoted to confronting this issue head-on and supporting various programs all year long that provide specific services for victims of this horrific crime.

 The sobering facts About Human Trafficking

 Today, there are between 21-30 million people enslaved in the world, more than any other time in history.
 The official month of recognition began as a U.S. initiative seeking to end this form of modern-day slavery and return rights to individuals.
 Currently, the United Nations is highlighting the issue to raise global awareness of this epidemic.

 Although this is a global issue, it is also prevalent close to home.
 Native American women and children make up 40% of sex trafficking victims in South Dakota alone.
 According to federal data, Native women are twice as likely to be sexually assaulted as women from other races.
 They are also subject to high rates of intimate-partner violence and other forms of assault.
 These factors, along with poverty, substance abuse, and foster care, can make them vulnerable to exploitation.
-Secretary of the Interior, Sally Jewell, reiterates the "threat of human trafficking to Native communities and sex trafficking of Native Americans and Alaska Natives," describing the "first citizens of the United States as some of the most vulnerable."
+Former Secretary of the Interior, Sally Jewell, reiterates the "threat of human trafficking to Native communities and sex trafficking of Native Americans and Alaska Natives," describing the "first citizens of the United States as some of the most vulnerable."

 Lisa Brunner, from the National Indigenous Women's Resource Center, states: